 Izatt Named Chair of Biomedical Engineering at Duke

-Joseph A. Izatt, a globally recognized expert in medical imaging, will lead Duke BME through 2025 with a focus on research and educational excellence and innovation
+Joseph A. Izatt, a globally recognized expert in medical imaging, will lead Duke BME through 2025

 Joseph A. Izatt has been appointed chair of Duke’s Department of Biomedical Engineering.
 An internationally recognized expert in medical imaging innovation, respected student mentor and advisor, and faculty leader, Izatt has served as interim chair since July and will now lead Duke BME until June 2025.